We offer a wide range of surgical procedures for cats and dogs at our Des Moines clinic, using stringent surgical protocols.

 Exotic Pet Surgeries

-Our Des Moines Veterinary Hospital team is able to provide state-of-the-art surgical services not only to common domestic pets like dogs and cats but to exotic pets like birds, amphibians, small mammals and reptiles too.
+Our Des Moines Veterinary Hospital team is able to provide state-of-the-art surgical services not only to common domestic pets like dogs and cats but to exotic pets like birds, and small mammals too.

 Regardless of the kind of pet, our vets are able to assess, diagnose and provide advanced surgical treatments to help restore their health when they need it most.
 We follow the same stringent safety protocols for surgical procedures for exotic pets as we do for dogs and cats, providing pain management, post-operative monitoring and hospitalization if it is required.